Peledew/fitness-tracker-server/README.md

 # 👋 Hi there!

-Welcome to the **Fitness Tracker Backend** project!
-This is the backend API built with **.NET 8** and follows a clean, modular **Onion Architecture**.
-It powers the Fitness Tracker app by handling user authentication, workout management, and workout type data.
+Welcome to my project!
+This is the backend API for the Fitness Tracker App, built with .NET 8 following a clean, modular Onion Architecture.
+It powers user authentication, workout management, and workout type data for the app.

 ---